In Your Room (The Bangles song): Release and reception

 and number 35 in the United Kingdom.

-Matthew Greenwald's review for AllMusic praised the band's rhythm section (Debbi Peterson and Michael Steele) for the song's dynamics in the chorus and bridge sections, as well as Vicki Peterson's "simulated sitar riffs."
+Matthew Greenwald's retrospective review for AllMusic praised the band's rhythm section (Debbi Peterson and Michael Steele) for the song's dynamics in the chorus and bridge sections, as well as Vicki Peterson's "simulated sitar riffs."
 He also noted that "Lyrically, the song is a perfect vehicle for lead singer Susanna Hoffs' kittenish sexuality."

 Rolling Stone writer Jim Freek said "In Your Room" was perhaps the band's best song to be released after their debut album.